ViviTurtle/Projects/Competitions/Open2All_2015/mathIsHard/README.md

 >Author: gaffe

 This was a time consuming socket programming challenge.
-Given we were only given an IP and a port, I had assumed we should netcat into it.
+Given we were only given an IP and a port, I assumed we should netcat into it.
 When you netcat into 104.131.107.153 on port 12121 we are greeted with a message.

 >Hey dude, can you help me with my math homework?
 I have a few addition problems to do...

 >You have 10.000000 seconds to solve this problem: 389 + -40

-Inserting the answers to this greets us with another question (The integers were always random).
+Inserting the answers to these questions greets us with another question (The integers were always random).

 >You have 6.666667 seconds to solve this problem: -823 + -777

 From this we can assume two things.
-This problem is going to get harder and harder as time goes on, and we well have almost to do this at an impossible time.
+This problem is only going to get harder and harder as time goes on, and we will to do this in an impossible time.
 In fact it did, towards the end I had to do Linear Equations in half a second.
 So what do we do?
 We pull out Python and make a script.
 If you guys know python you should know you can make socket connections using python like the code below.

 ```python